General Information and Questions

 Does the Airport have a Business Center?

-The Sleeping Giant Business Center is located across from Captain Jack’s Restaurant in the Terminal.
-The Business Center is open to airport passengers and users featuring free wireless and hard-wired internet service, courtesy of Montana Internet Corporation and Tempest Technology.
+The Sleeping Giant Business Center is located across from the Smoke Jumper Restaurant in the Terminal.
+The Business Center is open to airport passengers and users and features free wireless and hard-wired internet service, courtesy of Montana Internet Corporation and Tempest Technology.
 The Business Center provides a work-friendly space or a place to just relax and watch TV before your flight.

 Are there any ATM’s located at the Airport?

 An ATM is located on the main level of the terminal, between the Sleeping Giant Business Center and the Airline ticket counters.

 Is smoking allowed in the Airport?

-In accordance with Montana law, Helena Regional Airport Authorty is a smoke-free facility.
+In accordance with Montana law, Helena Regional Airport Authority is a smoke-free facility.
 Smoking is not permitted within 25 feet of the passenger terminal entrances.
 Cigarette receptacles are located outside the terminal near the entrances.

 Is wireless internet access available in the terminal?

-Free Wi-Fi Internet access is available throughout the terminal, however the Wi-Fi signal is strongest near the Sleeping Giant Business Center.
+Free Wi-Fi Internet access is available throughout the terminal.
+The Wi-Fi signal is strongest near the Sleeping Giant Business Center.
 This free service is available to those departing and arriving from the Helena Regional Airport.

 How many runways does the Helena Airport have, and how long are they?

 The Helena Regional Airport has three asphalt runways and one grass landing strip.
 Runway 09/27 is the primary runway, with a length of 9,000 feet and a width of 150 feet.
 Runway 05/23 is for general aviation aircraft and is 4,641 feet long.
 Runway 17/35 is a cross-wind runway for general aviation aircraft and is 2,988 feet long.
 Helena also has a grass landing strip, Runway 10/28, parallel to the primary runway, which is 1,800 feet long and is mowed and irrigated.
 Overall, the Helena Regional Airport has a large amount of airfield pavement – over 5.5 million square feet – all of which requires maintenance including snowplowing, paint markings, and asphalt repair.
 There are over five acres of paint on Runway 09/27 alone!

 The following shows a comparison with other airport runways around the country: